View Patricia Jordan's Obituary on https://thebrunswicknews.com/ and share memories

 Patricia Jordan

-Patricia Holliday Jordan, of St. Simons Island, died Sunday at Southeast Georgia Health System.
+Patti was also active in politics as a lifelong Democrat, volunteering extensively for the Carter campaign in 1976, and co-founding Women's Voices of Glynn County following the election of 2016.
+She was often found taking walks on East Beach on SSI and on the Quogue beach in New York with her daughter.
+She filled her retirement days gardening, antiquing, attending the Philharmonic and theater, visiting museums, reading, playing bridge, rooting for the Yankees and the Georgia Bulldogs, and following the stock market, as well as enjoying her many social activities.

-The family will receive friends from 6-8 p.m.
-June 11 at Edo Miller and Sons Funeral Home.
+She steadfastly followed the news and relished thoughtful conversation on world events.
+She had a vibrant curiosity which took her around the world in her travels and was due to leave for a two-week trip to Israel and Jordan with her church group on the day she passed away.
+Patti made an incredibly strong impact on the lives of her many cherished friends and family members and will be deeply missed.

-The funeral service will be held at 4 p.m.
-June 12 at St. Simons Presbyterian Church.
+The family will receive visitors from 6-8 p.m. on Tuesday, June 11 at Edo Miller and Sons Funeral Home, 3321 Glynn Ave., Brunswick.

-Memorial contributions may be made to Safe Harbor Children?s Center, 1526 Norwich St., Brunswick, GA 31520.
+A 4 p.m. funeral service will take place on Wednesday, June 12 at St. Simons Presbyterian Church, 205 Kings Way, St. Simons Island.